Bobowski/python-intro/readme.md

     10: ("Sebastian", 1, ["Windows 10"])
  }
  ```

+ 1. Copy dictionary from above into your python file (module).
+I apologise if some data is incorrect, my memory is not perfect :)
  2. Write function `students_count(students)` that returns number of students in class
  3. write function `was_present(students, name)` that returns `True` only if someone of given `name` was on last class.
  4. Write function `unique_was_present(students, unique_id)` that returns `True` only if someone of given `unique_id` was on last class.